 In the scene Taeko has had a disastrous arithmetic test.
 Her older sister is trying to coach her through how to divide fractions.
 It goes lousy.
 Her older sister insists it’s just a matter of inverting and multiplying.
 This is a useful tip if you understand how to divide fractions and need to keep straight what you’re doing.
 If you don’t understand, then it’s whatever the modern equivalent is for instructions on how to set a VCR.

-Taeko tries to understand one problem. .
+Taeko tries to understand one problem, .
+[Edit, 25 April 2021: for years now I had the problem as which is wrong.
+And several people wrote to tell me of this and I somehow did not parse what they were writing about.
+I apologize for all this confusion.].
 She pictures it as an apple and draws a circle, blacking out a third of it.
 She cuts the rest into four equally-sized pieces and concludes that you could fit six slices into the original apple.
 Her sister stammers over this and fumes.
 She declares “that’s multiplication!”.
 She complains her sister isn’t doing the right thing, she’s not inverting and multiplying.
 I recognize her sister’s panic.
 It’s the bluster of someone trying to explain something not actually understood, on watching someone going far off the script.

 The scene’s filled with irony.
 Taeko has a better understanding of what she’s doing than her sister has, but never knows it.
 Her sister understands a procedure but not what fractions dividing signifies.
 She can’t say why one wants to invert anything or multiply something.
 Taeko knows what the question she’s asked means, but not how to relate that to what she’s asked to do.